Mango (retailer)

-Punto Fa, S.L., trading as Mango, is a Spanish clothing design and manufacturing company, founded in Barcelona, Spain, by brothers Isak Andic and Nahman Andic.
-It designs, manufactures and markets women's and men's clothing and accessories.
+Punto Fa, S.L., trading as Mango, is a Spanish fast-fashion retailer founded in Barcelona by brothers Isak Andic and Nahman Andic.
+It designs, manufactures and markets women, men and children's clothing and accessories.

 History

 Mango was founded by Sephardic Jewish immigrants from Turkey, Isak Andic and his brother Nahman Andic, in 1984.

 Mango's website was created in 1995, and in 2000, opened its first online store.

-H. E. by Mango is a men's line created in 2008, and renamed Mango Man in 2014.
+H.E. by Mango is a men's line created in 2008, and renamed Mango Man in 2014.
 Football player Zinedine Zidane helped advertise Mango Man.

 Mango has over 16,000 employees, 1,850 of whom work at the Hangar Design Centre and at its headquarters in Palau Solità i Plegamans, Barcelona.
 Mango's biggest market is Spain but Istanbul, Turkey, has the largest number of Mango stores.

-From Fall 2011, Kate Moss was Mango's muse.
+From the Fall of 2012, Kate Moss was Mango's muse.
 She first appeared in a video featuring Terry Richardson who shot the campaign and directed the commercial.
 Moss was replaced by Australian model Miranda Kerr.

 In April 2011, Letizia, Princess of Asturias visited company headquarters wearing a Mango outfit.

-In 2015 Mango had revenue of Euro 2.327 billion with earnings before interest, taxes, depreciation, and amortization of Euro 170 million.
+In 2015, Mango had revenue of Euro 2.327 billion with earnings before interest, taxes, depreciation, and amortization of Euro 170 million.

-The company launched its teen line, Mango Teen, via a pop-up shop featuring a TikTok stage for customers in Barcelona at Rambla de Cataunya, 76, in September 2020.
+The company launched its teen line, Mango Teen, via a pop-up shop featuring a TikTok stage for customers in Barcelona at Rambla de Catalunya, 76, in September 2020.

-In early 2021, Mango launched a Mediterranean-inspired store concept with higher sustainability standards.
+In early-2021, Mango launched a Mediterranean-inspired store concept with higher sustainability standards.
+Also in 2021, Mango opened four stores in the U.S., precisely, in New Jersey, New York and Miami.